The oldest public wildflower garden in the United States

 Flowers are 5 parted.
 The calyx is short with 5 long thin finger-like lobes.
 The corolla is formed into a tube by 5 white to pale blue united petals.
-Two petals form an irregular upper lip that stands upright with a deep notch.
-The other 3 petals form the lower lip which projects forward into 3 spreading spatula shaped lobes.
+When the petals split at the corolla throat, two petals form an irregular upper lip that stands upright with a deep notch.
+The other 3 petals form the much larger lower lip which projects forward into 3 spreading spatula shaped lobes.
 These lobes of the lower lip are longer than the corolla tube and frequently have very fine hair.
 Where the 3 lower lobes meet in the throat of the corolla they form 2 rounded projections that partially obscure the throat.

 Rising upward, between the two lobes of the upper lip, from inside the corolla tube are the five stamens, united around the style.
+This is a typical presentation in the Lobelia genus.
 The anther tubes are bluish and tightly appressed around the stigma area of the style.
 This reproductive structure then bends downward at the tip.
 There is a small thin linear bract at the base of each flower stalk.

 L. spicata is gynodioecious, that is a certain percentage of plants will have sterile male parts and are thus female only.
 These plants can be determined by papery white anther tubes instead of bluish ones, and smaller flowers.
 See notes under 'Varieties'.

-Seeds form in a 2-celled capsule which does not inflate at flower maturity, that opens at the top to disperse seed to the winds allowing the plant to self-seed.
+Seeds form in a 2-celled capsule which does not inflate at flower maturity and then opens at the top to disperse seed to the winds allowing the plant to self-seed.
 Many small seeds are in the capsules.
 Seeds require 60 days of cold stratification and require light for germination.
-Seeds collected in the fall can be planted immediately and let nature do the work.
+Seeds collected in the fall can be planted immediately and let nature do the work over Winter.